At-Home Chest Workout: Top 8 Exercises For a Bigger Chest

 When training your chest, you’re building up the muscle on the front side of your shoulders.
 This leaves an imbalance with the muscles on the rear side of your shoulders.

-Now that we got that out of the way, let’s dive into my top 8 at-home chest exercises.
-Read through them because I'll also give you a couple full at-home chest workouts you can do today!
+Now that you know the importance of a balanced approach to training, let’s dive into my top 8 at-home chest exercises.
+Read through them because I'll also give you a couple of full at-home chest workouts you can do today!

 Top 8 At-Home Chest Exercises